REDUCING ENERGY CONSUMPTION

 Electrical consumption in the new house is roughly 70 percent lower than it was in the former home.
 Big contributors to this high performance include wide use of CFLs, of course, as well as the selection of a super-efficient clothes washer and a super-efficient dish washer, and reliance on ceiling fans in the main living areas rather than air conditioning on all but the hottest days.

-2. Replace incandescent bulbs with compact fluorescent lights.
+2. Replace incandescent bulbs with CFLs or LEDs.

 Most of the energy consumed by a standard incandescent bulb is wasted; 90 percent is given off as heat while only 10 percent is converted into light.
-A compact fluorescent light (CFL) is much more efficient, using roughly one-fourth of the electricity an incandescent bulb consumes to give off the same amount of light.
-CFLs cost more initially, but they last ten times longer and easily pay back their higher purchase price through lower utility bills.
-Simply replacing the incandescent bulbs in the five most heavily used fixtures in a home, as recommended by ENERGY STAR, will result in at least $60 in energy savings every year.
+CFLs and LEDs are much more efficient, using roughly one-fourth of the electricity an incandescent bulb consumes to give off the same amount of light.
+CFLs cost somewhat more initially, but they last ten times longer and easily pay back their higher purchase price through lower utility bills.
+LEDs are more costly still, but they are getting cheaper and more energy efficient each year.
+They have the potential to last up to 22 years and save 75 percent or more in energy costs.
+An ENERGY STAR label on the packaging means the light bulbs meet strict criteria set by the EPA for both energy efficiency and quality.

 Halogen lights use slightly less energy than standard incandescent bulbs, but they put out a great deal of heat.
 This can be dangerous (especially in the case of halogen torchieres) and can also add to the cooling load of a home during hot weather.
 By comparison, CFLs are nearly three times as efficient and produce far less heat.